imahrahim/ClicksForFicsProcess/content/posts/Fazit.md

 Many aspects of my process were lengthy and seemed never-ending, with most of the time dedicated to data management and coding.
 These are elements that people viewing my work won't see or feel.
 In a way, this is somewhat frustrating.
 However, I am still immensely grateful that I had to find so many solutions and take detours to reach my goal.
 These detours taught me a lot about handling future problems and discovering new approaches that will hopefully save me from making similar detours next time.

 I have learned a great deal in both coding and data analysis.
 I became more proficient in Excel, p5.js, d3.js, HTML, CSS, and React.
-I also gained initial experience with NLP.
+I also made first acquaintance with NLP.
 In terms of visualization and UX, my mistakes provided valuable learning experiences.

-For the first time, I ventured into network data visualization, which was a new and valuable experience.
+For the first time, I ventured into network data visualization, which was a new and valuable adventure.
 I learned the importance of identifying relevant data dimensions and how arrangement and color schemes are crucial for supporting a specific message.

 With my additional tags, I made a significant detour only to end up with a bar chart.
 However, this journey was essential for me to experience because I don't think I would have arrived at the current solution without it.